re-js/babel-plugin-jsx-wrapper/README.md

 **decorator** - function name that used instead of `observe` function from Realar. (_For example: "require('mobx-react').observer"_) Or name of presetted vendor: "mobx", "mobx-lite", "realar" (by default).

+**ucfirst** - boolean flag.
+Wrap only if first letter of the function name is uppercased. `false` by default.

 ### Install

 ```bash